wneessen/waybar-weather/README.md

 environment.
 For waybar-weather to properly work, it expects a minimum accuacy of "city".

 The demo agent is not started automatically, but you can run it locally using systemd's user capabilities.
-There is an example systemd unit file (put it into `~/.config/systemd/user/geoclue-agent.service`):
+Here is an example systemd unit file (put it into `~/.config/systemd/user/geoclue-agent.service`):
 ```systemd
 [Unit]
 Description=geoclue agent